-This course is designed for students to explore the application of emerging digital technologies to promote innovation and improved integrated project delivery within the construction industry.
+This course is designed for students to explore the application of emerging digital technologies to promote innovation and improved integrated project and asset delivery within the construction industry.
 Through hands-on demonstrations of leading and latest digital technology applications, students will develop a direct appreciation for innovative digital technology applications.
-Guided case studies will build confidence in how individuals can access, evaluate and promote innovative technologies within their construction organisations.
+Guided case studies and entrepreneurship training will build confidence in how individuals can access, evaluate and promote innovative technologies within their construction organisations.